 - No help with getting an Estonian bank account with the Startup plan

-Unicount is another new establishment that provides just company formation and a legal address & a contact person for new or existing companies.
+Unicount was founded in 2018 and provides just company formation, a legal address and a contact person for new or existing companies following self-service principles.
 You can use their self-service portal to register a company for €225 (which includes the state fee).
-Keep in mind that they only accept companies with one founder.
+The self-service portal only allows you to register companies with one physical founder, due to Business Register API limitations.
+There is no such limitation for legal address and contact person services.

 For address and contact person, they charge €179 per year (no VAT added).